wbbarr/pylend/README.md

 # pylend
-A Python library for consuming the LendingClub public REST API
+A Python library for consuming the LendingClub public REST API.

+**Note**: This package is not written or supported by LendingClub.